If you’re looking to add the Ticknock Walk to your to-conquer-before-pints (or pizza) list this weekend, then keep on reading.

 Ticknock is home to one of the best walks in Dublin.

 In the guide below we’ll take you through everything you need to know if you’re thinking about giving it a lash this weekend.

+You’ll find Ticknock in the Dublin Mountains.
 It’s around 3 km south-west of Sandyford, and a handy half-hour bus journey (the 44B) or drive from the centre of Dublin.

 Ticknock offers a glorious 10km of mountain and forest walks for those looking to stretch the legs and soak up some of the best views of Dublin City, Dublin Bay, Bray Head and the Wicklow Mountains from above.

 Ticknock forest and mountain boasts an extensive network of trails that offer pleasant walks (or if you’re a mountain biker, cycle trails) through the trees.

 I’m fresh off the back of a stressful Sunday morning visit to Ticknock Forest.
 We arrived at the main car park at Ticknock (pictured above) and spent 20 minutes trying to get out of it…

 If you arrive on the weekends (late morning – late afternoon), getting parking here is going to be tricky to say the least (you’ll encounter this problem with the Hellfire Club Walk, also)!

 Other places to park for the Ticknock hike